matomo-org/matomo/misc/internal-docs/content-tracking.md

 Outlinks and downloads are handled as before.
 If a user clicks on a download or outlink we will track this action using an XHR.
 Along with the information of this action we will send the information related to the content block.
 We will not track an additional event for this.

 #### Anchor links
-They are not tracked currently.
-Will be tracked as an event in V2?
+Anchor links will be tracked using an XHR.

 ### How to prevent the automatic tracking of an interaction?